 Even though the warnings are transmitted back to your fleet manager or maintenance department (if you have a software program that does that), it is critical for drivers to be aware of any potential or existing problem as well.
 It’s not simply a matter of saving money.
 The safety of the driver, the vehicle, and other vehicles are part of the equation as well.

-To learn more, see our complete guide about DTC codes.
+To learn more, see Motive’s complete guide about DTC codes.